Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Gradings of the 4 C’s help determine the value of a diamond and indicate its quality.
 Diamond sellers often set their prices based on grading reports.
 Knowing the basics of these gradings is helpful when comparing two similar diamonds, but what remains most important is how the diamond appears to the naked eye—and how attractive the diamond is overall.
 In this sense, having a foundational understanding of the 4 C’s is imperative as a buyer, so that you can avoid spending your budget on a component that will go unnoticed.

-Without finding the right balance between the 4cs, you will end up overpaying for certain characteristics while not spending enough on others.
+Without finding the right balance between the 4cs, you will end up overpaying for certain qualities of a diamond while not spending enough on others.
 Let’s say you are thinking of purchasing a one carat diamond.
-If you ignore finding the right balance you can end up with a cheap, yet incredibly ugly, diamond.
+If you ignore finding the right balance you can end up with a cheap, yet incredibly ugly, diamond like this example from James Allen.
 Or you can think “only the best” and spend a boatload on this exquisite diamond.
-But if follow our recommendations, you can find the perfect balance of quality and value like this diamond.
+But if you follow our recommendations, you can find the perfect balance of quality and value.

-The GIA grades Diamond Cut on the scale of Ideal, Excellent, Very Good, Good, Fair and Poor.
+The GIA diamond cut chart grades Diamond Cut on the scale of Ideal, Excellent, Very Good, Good, Fair and Poor.
 The Ideal and Excellent grades, depending on Diamond Shape, signify proportions and angles cut for maximum brilliance and fire.

 More importantly, though, is ensuring Cut is a focal point of your diamond selection.
 Even a pristine 2 Carat Diamond with no blemishes or color tinting can be dull if it’s not cut exceptionally well.
 Cut is the biggest indicator of beauty, and should be made priority over the other C’s.
 As an example, this 1.50 Carat Round Brilliant is graded well for each “C” but lacks a vivacious sparkle.

-It’s essential to note that a top grade designation, like Excellent, doesn’t necessarily indicate an outstanding diamond cut.
+It’s essential to note that a top grade designation on the diamond cut chart, such as Excellent, doesn’t necessarily indicate an outstanding diamond cut.
 Almost 55% of all diamonds sold online are Excellent cuts.
 Some are stunning, while others are mediocre.
 An example of an exquisite Excellent cut diamond is this 1.5 Carat Round Brilliant from James Allen.